High Availability Edge FAQ

 A: With automated recovery and upgrade processes, Nasuni minimizes manual intervention and off-hours IT work.

-Q: What are Nasuni’s recovery time and data loss guarantee?
+Q: What are Nasuni’s recovery time and data loss objectives?

 A: Nasuni HA Edge offers an RTO (Recovery Time Objective) of ≤ 60 seconds and an RPO (Recovery Point Objective) of 0 seconds, ensuring rapid recovery and zero data loss.